ajstarks/conditions/README.markdown

 Thanks
 ------

 Conditions was heavily inspired -- and indeed, might be considered a clean-room implementation of -- Jeremy Stanley's [weather](http://fungi.yuggoth.org/weather/).
 This is a lovely Python script that does more-or-less the same thing as conditions.
 I reimplemented the system because Stanley's had stopped working (for me) and I wanted a program that was faster.
-I also wanted a system that takes advantage of Weather Underground's rich, json API.
+I also wanted a system that takes advantage of Weather Underground's rich, [JSON](http://www.json.org/) API.